 If you’re booking a last minute trip, Hotel Tonight compiles hotel rooms that are available that day, starting at noon.
 Not only can you get a room at a curated hotel for less but the new “Look Ahead” feature shows availability for the week ahead in select cities.
 Those cities are: NYC, Las Vegas, Los Angeles, Miami, Washington, DC, Chicago, San Francisco, San Diego, and Dallas.

 Airbnb This popular home-stay travel apps enables you to save money on pricey hotels and stay in local neighbourhoods.
-Of course, if you are in Toronto for a longer stay, book our furnished apartments, suites, or corporate housing.
+Of course, if you are in Toronto for a longer stay, book our short term rentals Toronto, suites, or corporate housing.
 Our guest services department can also give you local tips.

 Icoon Picture Dictionary Sometimes, a picture is worth a thousand words.
 (Especially when you don’t speak the language!)
 Icoon’s Picture Dictionary takes all of the fuss out of trying to explain your message by categorizing pictures in sections such as body parts, foods, lodging, and more.